AdobeDocs/experience-manager-screens.en/help/user-guide/author-and-publish.md

 As an example, the following image displays on successful configuration of ActiveMQ Artemis Server.

-If you do not see the following configuration from */system/console/mq*, then navigate to */system/console/mq* and select **Restart** to restart the broker.
+If you do not see the following configuration from */system/console/mq*, then navigate to */system/console/mq* and click **Restart** to restart the broker.

 ![image-2018-06-18-18-14-55-449](assets/image-2018-06-18-18-14-55-449.png)